*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 Suspicions of immigrants, Catholics, and modernists contributed to a string of reactionary organizations.
-None so captured the imaginations of the country as the reborn Ku Klux Klan (KKK), a white supremacist organization that expanded beyond its Reconstruction Era anti-black politics to now claim to protect American values and way of life from blacks, feminists (and other radicals), immigrants, Catholics, Jews, atheists, bootleggers, and a host of other imagined moral enemies.
+None so captured the imaginations of the country as the reborn Ku Klux Klan (KKK), a white supremacist organization that expanded beyond its Reconstruction Era anti-Black politics to now claim to protect American values and the American way of life from Black people, feminists (and other radicals), immigrants, Catholics, Jews, atheists, bootleggers, and a host of other imagined moral enemies.

-Partly in response to the migration of Southern blacks to Northern cities during World War I, the KKK expanded above the Mason-Dixon.
+Partly in response to the migration of Black southerners to northern cities during World War I, the KKK expanded above the Mason-Dixon Line.
 Membership soared in Philadelphia, Detroit, Chicago, and Portland, while Klan-endorsed mayoral candidates won in Indianapolis, Denver, and Atlanta.39 The Klan often recruited through fraternal organizations such as the Freemasons and through various Protestant churches.
-In many areas, local Klansmen would visit churches of which they approved and bestow a gift of money upon the presiding minister, often during services.
+In many areas, local Klansmen visited churches of which they approved and bestowed a gift of money on the presiding minister, often during services.
 The Klan also enticed people to join through large picnics, parades, rallies, and ceremonies.
 The Klan established a women’s auxiliary in 1923 headquartered in Little Rock, Arkansas.
-The Women of the Ku Klux Klan mirrored the KKK in practice and ideology and soon had chapters in all forty-eight states, often attracting women who were already part of the prohibition movement, the defense of which was a centerpiece of Klan activism.40
+The Women of the Ku Klux Klan mirrored the KKK in practice and ideology and soon had chapters in all forty-eight states, often attracting women who were already part of the Prohibition movement, the defense of which was a centerpiece of Klan activism.40

 The Klan dwindled in the face of scandal and diminished energy over the last years of the 1920s.
-By 1930, the Klan only had about 30,000 members and it was largely spent as a national force, only to appear again as a much diminished force during the civil rights movement in the 1950s and 60s.
+By 1930, the Klan only had about thirty thousand members and it was largely spent as a national force, only to appear again as a much diminished force during the civil rights movement in the 1950s and 1960s.

 XI.
 Primary Sources